seanknox/dusker/prompt_plan.md

 ## Prompt 15: Wave Storage and Retrieval

-Now, let's enhance our wave storage and retrieval capabilities for the SurfTracker app:
+Now, let's enhance our wave storage and retrieval capabilities for the Dusker app:

 1. Create a WaveRepository protocol defining:
    - func saveWave(_ wave: Wave, for session: SurfSession) -> Result<Wave, Error>